Team Fortress 2: Fandom

 After release, the game gained a strong following on YouTube, which proved instrumental in rallying support for combatting the bot crisis.
 The wide availability of the in-game assets has led to a wide range of Team Fortress fan works across Source Filmmaker, Garry's Mod, and Blender.
 Such work typically made use of sentence mixing to voice characters, though some would come to include original voice acting as well.
-The Saxxy Awards, which were held annually from 2011 to 2017, featured many Team Fortress-related works, and the community has also received attention for internet phenomena like the "Gmod-infused pisstake" Heavy is Dead.
+The Saxxy Awards, which were held annually from 2011 to 2018, featured many Team Fortress-related works, and the community has also received attention for internet phenomena like the "Gmod-infused pisstake" Heavy is Dead.
 Praise has been directed towards The Winglet, a Source animator on YouTube responsible for the crossover TF2 vs Overwatch and the action comedy series The Fedora Chronicles, including the latter's 20-minute third installment "Live and Let Spy".
 The 2023 fan-film Emesis Blue received acclaim as a feature-length work of mainstream psychological horror.

-Fans of Team Fortress Classic have made a total conversion mod of Team Fortress 2 titled Team Fortress 2 Classic, which seeks to marry gameplay elements and concepts from both entries alongside scrapped ideas from the sequel's development cycle and several entirely original additions.
+Fans of Team Fortress Classic have made a total conversion mod of Team Fortress 2 titled Team Fortress 2 Classified (formerly known as Team Fortress 2 Classic), which seeks to marry gameplay elements and concepts from both entries alongside scrapped ideas from the sequel's development cycle and several entirely original additions.

 In 2020, some content creators in the Team Fortress 2 community began using 15.ai, an artificial intelligence text-to-speech tool that could replicate the voices of the characters.
 The technology lead to viral content like Spy Is a Furry, The RED Bread Bank, and remakes of other animations like Heavy is Dead.
 The tool's ability to generate speech with emotional inflections saw significant use in TF2 fan content creation.